liamkirkpatrick/ess469_final/README.md

 2. Model_Training_Assesment.ipynb - * Provides a more in-depth look at training a Linear Regression, Random Forest, and Huber Regression Model *
 3. Computational_Time_Analysis.ipynb - * Provides an assessment of the impacts of varying model configurations on runtime and preformance *
 ### Notebooks - part 3 (first component of final project
+1. CNN.ipynb - * Contains implimentation of a CNN *
+2. FCN.ipynb - * Contains implimentation of a FCN *
+3. U-net.ipynb - * Contains implimentation of a U-net *
+4. Comparison.ipynb - * Presents CML results and compairs DL results, including runtime and preformance metrics *

 ## Data